guillaume-haerinck/imac-tower-defense/README.md

 ### Build

-The `CMakeLists.txt` file ensure that the project will work on Linux and Windows plateforms.
+The `CMakeLists.txt` file ensure that the project will work on Linux and Windows platforms.

 You can build and launch the project in many different ways, we covered a few of them :